jmitchel3/justinmitchel.com/content/posts/hell-yes-or-no.md

 The goal is to fight vigoursly for the things that truly matter to you.
 To fight against the things that waste your time and attention.

 - Do you want to read to your kids before bed? __HELL YEAH!__
-- Do you want make dinner with your 5 year old after she asks? __HELL YEAH!__
+- Do you want make dinner with your daughters after they asks? __HELL YEAH!__
 - Do you want to go shopping with your cousin who is visiting for a few days? __HELL YEAH!__
 - Do you want to go to Lake Como in Italy for a friend's birthday? __HELL YEAH!__
 - Do you want to go to go-kart racing after work on friday? __HELL YEAH!__